-Today’s passage -yes we just called a day sail a passage because that’s what it feels like setting out in the very beginning with the wee ones in tow- was a lot easier.
+Today’s passage was a lot easier.
+(And yes, we just called our relatively short day-sail a “passage” because that’s what it felt like, setting out across an open sea with the wee ones in tow.)
 Sima and the kids took some motion-sickness meds this morning.
-Combined with somewhat forgiving seas and a previous passage under our belts, it was a more comfortable day for all.
+Combined with somewhat forgiving seas and some previous mini-passages under our belts, it was a more comfortable day for all.
 (Maybe Paul should have taken something too.
 He has a pretty good head cold, and so felt a bit knocked out all day.)

 The kids napped for the first three hours, awoke at about 1, and announced that they were starving.
 They proceeded to stuff themselves with rice and yogurt.
 Hunger is always a good sign, and they were both fine for the rest of the day.
 We’re all getting our sea legs.

-And just like that, we feel like we are making progress.
+And just like that, progress has been made.
 70 miles down, 4619 to go to the Caribbean.